 - Scrabble Babble: Trope Maker and Trope Namer.

 - Sesquipedalian Loquaciousness: Is helpful in the game... depending on the situation.

 - Smart People Play Chess: Scrabble is another game generally associated with smart people due to its relying on vocabulary and spelling.
-Actually this isn't required - because words don't have to be spelled correctly provided all players are in agreement (See Loophole Abuse, though this would simply be "agreement") then two players with similar spelling skills can still play the board game together.
+Actually, this isn't required - since words don't have to be spelled correctly provided all players are in agreement (see Loophole Abuse, though this would simply be "agreement"), two players with similar spelling skills can still play the board game together.
 It's when a person who doesn't spell well is paired with a Grammar Nazi that sparks and tiles fly.